 In subsequent years programs and partnerships have grown.
-For example, in 2006 the Studio Bricolage program was developed in response to increasing demand from adults for classes in which they could learn new skills and rediscover curiosity while working with others.
-In 2014 Leonardo’s Basement hosted the first Minneapolis/St. Paul Mini Maker Faire, now an annual event attracting thousands of attendees.
+From 2006 – 2014 the Studio Bricolage program met increasing demand from adults for classes in which they could learn new skills and rediscover curiosity while working with others.
+And from 2014 to 2018 Leonardo’s Basement hosted the Minneapolis/St. Paul Mini Maker Faire.

 Over 40,000 students have been served since 1998.
 The twelve kids who inspired the pilot program are now enjoying success as adults.
-On their journey four of them taught classes at Leonardo’s Basement, as have many alumni!
+On their journey four of them taught classes at Leonardo’s Basement, as have many other alumni!

 © 2014 LEONARDO’S BASEMENT